IntelRealSense/librealsense/wrappers/tensorflow/README.md

 				└───variables

 ####  Testing Process
-The tested images should be augmented as trained images, except the cropping size should be 480x480 (each image is cropped to 2 images), considering performance improvement.
+The tested images should be augmented like trained images, except the cropping size should be 480x480 (each image is cropped to 2 images) (TODO:Why??), considering performance improvement.
 For testing, there is no need to ground truth data, only depth and IR images are required.
 The relevant folders in file tree are:
-- test: original images to test of sizes 848x480
+- `test`: original images to test of sizes 848x480
-- test_cropped: cropped testing images, size: 480x480
+- `test_cropped`: cropped testing images, size: 480x480
-- denoised: the application stores predicted images in this folder.
+- `denoised`: the application stores predicted images in this folder.

-#### monitoring tensorboard
+#### Monitoring with Tensorboard

 # Tools
-The tools RMSE and convert to bag, are used to track improvement and accuracy of a trained model.
+There are several helper tools located under `tools` folder:

 ##  RMSE

-Used to show surface smoothness by showing RMSE of pixels inside a selected rectangle on image.
+RMSE tool can be use to show surface smoothness by showing plane-fit RMS of pixels inside a selected rectangle inside the image.
-The Whiter the pixels, the more far they are.
-Smooth surface will result in homogeneous pixels color in the selected rectangle
+The tools is approximating best fit plane passing through selected points, ignoring zero depth and calculates how far on average points are from that plane.
+When evaluated on planar surface, this gives good metric for surface smoothness.
+In addition, noise distribution within the selected bounding box is color coded:
+Black pixels correspond to low deviation from predicted plane-fit with white pixels corresponding to points further aways from the plane, normalized by standard deviation.

 ![foxdemo](images/rmse_image.png)